krisswiltshire30/CV/README.md

 I very much enjoy the challange of a good problem.
 My past career as an IT engineer meant that I was always finding new solutions to old and new problems.
 I take a problem, disect it into its core components and work through it granularly, taking the causes and effects and create a fix that is well documented and easy to explain.

 #### Documenter
 Taking information about a project and creating clear concise documentation is a point of pride for me.
-Be it in the form of a well written readme, or a wiki page outlining our process for a project, or taking the minutes of a team meeting.
+Be it in the form of a well written readme, a wiki page outlining our process for a project, or taking the minutes of a team meeting.

 #### Knowledge sharer
 I find knowledge sharing to be one of the most important aspects of working in a great team.
 From working in teams at makers, to my past career, I have found that one person holding all the information can expose a single point of failure.
 Not only does knowledge sharing allow a team to all be  on the same level, but sharing what you have learnt can help consolidate your understanding.